zidane611/GrapheneML/README.md

 # GrapheneML
 Accelerated Discoveries of Mechanical Properties of Graphene Using Machine Learning and High-Throughput Computation

-This repo contains the training dataset and trained model for the work above.
+This repo contains the training dataset and a trained KNN model for the work above.
 - raw_data.csv
 -- 1440 data points including 4 features and 3 targets
 - normalized_data.csv